Find out about the qualifications and language requirements you need to enrol on your chosen degree at THUAS.

 Don’t have the right exam subjects?

-Unfortunately options to make up for a lacking mandatory subject are limited.
-We do accept some other certificates, but most of these can only be obtained after passing an exam in the Netherlands and/or in Dutch.
-You can find an overview here: Deficiency overview.
+Unfortunately, options to make up for a lacking mandatory subject are limited.
+We do accept some certificates, but most of these can only be obtained after sitting an exam in the Netherlands.

-If you’re 21 before 1 September 2019 but don’t have a diploma or a qualification that meets the entry requirements, you can take the 21+ Admissions Test.
-The 21+ Admissions Test will be offered at several dates in Spring 2019 and consists of a general capacity test.
-Please note that you can only participate if you have an EEA-nationality or residence permit for the Netherlands that is valid on the test date.
+Please note that you can only participate if you have an EU/EEA nationality or residence permit for the Netherlands that is valid on the test date.
 If you’re sitting the 21+ Admissions Test in the summer months, please check that you haven’t missed the general deadlines for application with THUAS.
-Download the Brochure_Toelating 21+GB with more info here.

 Find out more about entry requirements